About the Homes Located at 31 Wharf Road

 • If an application is reviewed and does not meet all of the necessary requirements, we move on to the next application based on the order previously determined by the lottery.

-• The basis for a family’s selection is their need for housing, their willingness to partner with us and their ability to pay an affordable mortgage, as well as other requirements.
+• The basis for a household’s selection is their level of need for better housing, their willingness to partner with us and work alongside volunteers, and their ability to pay an affordable mortgage.

 How does Habitat Greater San Francisco support homeowners?